Terms and Conditions for Online Orders and Orders Made in Writing

 12a.
 Special provisions for the pandemic

 12a.1.
 Seats located directly next to each other may only be used by people from the same household due to the coronavirus-related distancing and hygiene regulations (7.5.).

 12a.2.
 The Bayreuth Festival will observe and implement all legal, regulatory and official requirements applicable at the time in question in connection with the current corona pandemic.
 The measures taken in each case are binding for the ticket purchaser and the users of the tickets named by him or her.

 12a.3.
 In order to protect the health of BF employees as well as other participants and visitors to the Bayreuth Festival, BF is entitled, at its own discretion, and regardless of the applicable statutory, regulatory or official requirements, to put in place hygiene standards along with relevant rules of conduct, such as, in particular, the requirement to wear a face covering or mask, observance of social distancing and travel routes (one-way regulations) or the use of disinfectants, as well as related protective measures for any time spent in the Festival Theatre and its ancillary buildings.
 The user of the tickets shall be obliged to observe such standards, rules and measures.
 The ticket purchaser or user is not entitled to have such measures implemented.

 12a.4.
 In order to protect the health of BF employees and other participants and visitors to the Bayreuth Festival, the user is also obliged to take part in any rapid coronavirus tests that BF schedules or carries out.
 The ticket purchaser or user is not entitled to have such measures implemented.

 13. Prohibition of image or sound recordings

-The creation of images or of sound recordings of any kind in the auditorium is prohibited, not least for reasons relating to copyright.
-Violations may lead to claims for damages or measures in accordance with paragraph 12.1.
+The production of image or sound recordings of any kind in the auditorium is prohibited – not least for copyright reasons.
+Violations may lead to claims for damages or measures in accordance with section 12.1.